Frequently Asked Questions

 Q. What should I expect as a participant?

 Sign-up.
 After creating an account at https://uci-essl.sona-systems.com/, login to your account to view available studies.
 Your account will only display studies for which you are able to signup.
 Some studies have multiple experimental sessions.
-For most experimental stuides, a participant can participate in only one of those sessions.
+For most experimental studies, a participant can participate in only one of those sessions.
 In some studies, however, a person is allowed to participate multiple times.

 Show-up Payment.
 Every participant who is invited to an experiment confirms his/her presence and shows up on time will at least be compensated with a $7 show-up payment.

 Experimental Session Length.
 The length depends on the type of experiment and on the decisions made by the participants.
-Some last only 30 minutes, while others may last a couple hours.
+Some last only 30 minutes, while others may last a couple of hours.
 Some experiments may require subjects to return again on another day.
 The announcement for a particular experiment usually provides an estimated length.
-The announced time is usually an over-estimate so you can be sure to be done by the announced ending time.
+The announced time is usually an overestimate so you can be sure to be done by the announced ending time.